-I had been going back and forth with a potential client for a few days before I was finally asked, “So, what are your rates?”
-Que the disc scratch sound effect.
+I had been going back and forth with a potential client for a few days before I was finally asked, “So, what do you charge?”
+Cue the disc-scratch sound effect.

 I’m here to tell you that it’s not as complicated as you may think.
 Not quite wave-a-magic-wand-and-charge-whatever-you-want simple, but not rocket science.

-In this post, I’m breaking down the important things you need to know about setting rates— including the things I wish I knew when I was starting.
+So, in this post, I’m breaking down the important things you need to know about establishing freelance pricing — including the things I wish I knew when I was starting.

 Here we go, folks.

-Chances are, if you’ve Googled, “how much should I charge as a freelancer?” before, you’ve seen a few different types of project rates pop up in articles.
-There are many opinions on which model is the “best.”
+Chances are, if you’ve Googled any variation of how much should I charge? (i.e., “freelance writing pay,” “freelance hourly rate”), you’ve seen a few different types of freelance rates pop up in articles.
+There are many opinions about which model is the “best.”

-But before you can figure out which pricing model is right for you, let’s define them.
+But before you can figure out which freelance pricing model is right for you, let’s define them.

-This one is pretty self-explanatory, but an hourly rate is how much you charge a client per hour of work you do.
-To accurately track how many hours worked, many freelancers use time tracking tools like Harvest, Toggl, and Freshbooks.
+This one is pretty self-explanatory, but a freelance hourly rate is how much you charge a client per hour of work you do.

 In the freelance world, a retainer is the closest thing to a consistent paycheck.
 A retainer is a set, pre-billed fee for a specific period or amount of work.

-Retainer pricing can be set on a rolling or use-it-or-lose-it basis.
+You can set retainer pricing on a rolling or use-it-or-lose-it basis.
 In a rolling structure, clients can move the extra hours they didn’t use to the next month, and in a use-it-or-lose-it structure, clients would lose each hour they didn’t use that month.
 Either way, when it comes to finding enough of the right clients, having a retainer client or two in the mix is a clutch move.

-Not to mention, when you’re ready to raise your rates, it’s pretty straightforward to do so.
-For example, let’s say you want to increase your rates 10% every six months.
+Not to mention, when you’re thinking about raising rates, it’s pretty straightforward to do so.
+For example, let’s say you want to increase your freelance rates by 10% every six months.
 All you have to do is tack on that extra 10% to your fee.
-(Psst.
-I wrote all about raising your rates—and how to do it correctly—in another blog post, which you can check out here.)

-The first thing is first.
-To determine your rate, you need to figure out how much you should be making each month to cover your bills and expenses.
+First things first: To determine your freelance rates, you need to figure out how much you should be making each month to cover your bills and expenses.
 That way, you can set a baseline of how much you need to make every month and go from there.

 Start by making a list of your monthly expenses like rent or mortgage, insurance, internet, and subscriptions like Netflix.
 Don’t forget to include your business expenses, too.

 Take stock of everything you need to pay for and multiply that total times 12.
 Those are your yearly expenses.
 Please don’t cry — understanding how much you need to make to maintain your lifestyle is among the most challenging aspects of going freelance.

-Now comes the fun part, once you know how much money you have to make, decide how much you want to make.
+Now comes the fun part.
+Once you know how much money you have to make, you can decide how much you want to make.
 Then you can come up with your freelance pricing.

 You have to consider a few things: